bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-While a program\'s high-level algorithm may follow the correct logic, some low-level, tangible data structures may be mishandled, violating certain internal representation invariants.
+While a program&apos;s high-level algorithm may follow the correct logic, some low-level, tangible data structures may be mishandled, violating certain internal representation invariants.
 This can lead to implementation errors.
 The programmer must reconsider the algorithm if